UNLV shooting: Here’s what we know about the victims, suspect

-(NEXSTAR) – There are at least three victims in the active shooting at University of Nevada, Las Vegas, law enforcement confirmed Wednesday.
+(NEXSTAR) – Three people are dead and another is hospitalized after a shooting at the University of Nevada, Las Vegas, law enforcement confirmed Wednesday.

+During a 5 p.m. press conference, authorities said the suspected shooter engaged in a shootout with two campus officers who responded to the scene.
+The alleged shooter, whose identity has not yet been released, was struck.

-In a brief press conference at 1:30 p.m., less than two hours after the first shots rang out, law enforcement said the suspected shooter was dead and there was no further threat to the community, but didn’t give many additional details.
+Less than two hours after the first shots rang out, law enforcement said the suspected shooter was dead and there was no further threat to the community.

 Here’s what we know so far.